 That means that you often will find a crowded line-up, especially on the more known spots around J-Bay, Durban and Cape Town.
 With that said, you will find good waves here, if you decide to go.
 You will find the better waves along the shores of South Africa from February through to November.

-You can surf in board shorts in the first months of the season many places but later on you will have to wear a spring suit.
+You can enjoy the South Africa surf in board shorts in the first months of the season many places but later on you will have to wear a spring suit.

 Surfing is big in South Africa and you will find several surf camps along these coasts.
 See the following links: